abhi003shek/retail-sales-analysis/README.md

 **A complete end-to-end SQL data analysis project on 10,000+ retail transactions.**

-> Author: Abhishek Mishra | Tool: MySQL | Dataset: Superstore (9,994 records)
+> Author: Abhishek Mishra | Tool: MySQL + Power BI | Dataset: Superstore (9,994 records)

 ---

 ## 📊 Project Overview

 This project analyzes a retail superstore dataset using SQL to uncover business insights around sales performance, profitability, regional trends, and product-level analysis.
 It covers data cleaning, exploratory analysis, and advanced SQL techniques like window functions and CTEs.
+Results are visualized using Power BI.

 ---